 Peter F. Weller, MD

-Dr. Weller's teaching contributions have included lectures for HMS, HST and HSPH students on parasitic infections and eosinophilic diseases.
-He has consistently been a teacher of students, residents and fellows as a longstanding annual Attending Physician on the Medicine and Infectious Diseases services at the Beth Israel Deaconess Medical Center.
+Dr. Peter Weller is Professor of Medicine at Harvard Medical School, Co-Chief of the Infectious Diseases Division and Chief of the Allergy and Inflammation Division in the Department of Medicine at Beth Israel Deaconess Medical Center.
+He also serves as a member of the Executive Committee of the Department of Medicine at Harvard Medical School.
+Dr. Weller's research studies, supported principally by longstanding NIH RO1 grants, have focused on delineating basic mechanisms of leukocyte functioning in forms of inflammation.
+Dr. Weller's clinical areas of interest and expertise include parasitic infectious diseases and allergic diseases, and his teaching contributions have included lectures for HMS, HST and HSPH students on parasitic infections and eosinophilic diseases.
+He has consistently been a teacher of medical students, residents, and fellows as a longstanding annual Attending Physician on the Medicine and Infectious Diseases services at the Beth Israel Deaconess Medical Center.